 The Children’s Health Insurance Program (CHIP) is funded by both Federal and State dollars.
 Under the Affordable Care Act, the federal match that funds CHIP is scheduled to decrease to 93% in 2019 and to 70% in 2021.
 On January 22, 2018 after an unprecedented 114 days lapse in funding for CHIP and a government shutdown, Congress extended funding for six years and then added another four years in the February 2018 budget deal.

 Summary of Child Health Plus

 Child Health Plus in NYS offers free or low-cost health insurance to uninsured children from birth through 18 years old.
-To qualify, families must have incomes below 400% of the federal poverty level, but ineligible for Medicaid, and must be residents of NYS.
+To qualify, families must have incomes below 400% of the federal poverty level, be ineligible for Medicaid, and be residents of NYS.
 There are no resource requirements and no immigration criteria.
-There are no deductibles, co-payments or co-insurance), but families with incomes above 160% FPL are required to pay a monthly premium.
+There are no deductibles, co-payments or co-insurance, but families with incomes above 222% FPL are required to pay a monthly premium.